Below is a series of questions and suggested talking points to help participants understand that 401(k) plans are not “free.”

 Isn’t my 401(k) plan free?

 Talking Point #1: No. 401(k) plans have never been free.
 Most investments, such as mutual funds, managed accounts, and annuity contracts, contain fees, whether purchased through a retirement plan or another type of investment account.
 In addition, most 401(k) plans engage service providers to ensure the plan operates properly and qualifies for the federal tax benefits you receive, such as making pre-tax salary deferrals and deferring tax on your plan earnings until you take a distribution.
 These services are not free and, in most plans, the participants pay a portion of these fees.

-Talking Point #2: Some 401(k) plans’ services appear to be free because of the way the services are packaged and marketed.
+Talking Point #2: Some 401(k) plan services may have appeared to be free because of the way the services were packaged and marketed.
 For example, some 401(k) vendors “bundle” together a variety of services, such as investments, plan administration services, and trust and custodial services.
 These vendors charge one consolidated fee for the entire suite of services.
-Because fees aren’t separately identified for each service in a bundled product or are paid for by another service component, the recordkeeping services or other plan-related services can appear to be free.
+Because fees may not have been separately identified for each service in a bundled product or are paid for by another service component, the recordkeeping services or other plan-related services could appear to be free.
 Under the new rules, fees have to be disclosed separately.

 What types of fees are typical for a 401(k) plan?

 Fees can be separated into two main categories